 Canyoning is an unmissable, bucket list-worthy activity during your time in Trentino.

 It's unforgettable, adventurous, high-adrenaline, exciting and doesn't require anything more than being comfortable being in the water.
 The guides take care of the rest.
-There are many routes you can try, though I recommend Val Noana – it's truly a truly beautiful experience.
+There are many routes you can try, though I recommend a canyoning adventure in Val Noana – it's truly a truly beautiful experience.

 What To Bring